-Stock futures trade cautiously ahead of labor data
+Stock futures turn negative ahead of labor data

 Traders will be watching for the ADP report on private sector hiring

-U.S. equity futures look to extend gains ahead of the Wednesday trading session on Wall Street.
+U.S. equity futures turned negative ahead of the Wednesday trading session on Wall Street.

-The major futures indexes suggest a gain of 0.1% ahead of the release of the week's first labor-related report.
+The major futures indexes suggest a decline of 0.3% ahead of the release of the week's first labor-related report.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE